 - Brakes :

-With often wet or dusty conditions, decent tyres are a big priority.
-I like about 5 mm of tread, its hard to always get great tyres but decent ones are a big benefit.
+With often wet or dusty conditions, decent tires are a big priority.
+I like about 5 mm of tread, its hard to always get great tires but decent ones are a big benefit.

 - Age :

 I personally prefer something that has done 30,000k or less.
 I’ve ridden a bike with 85,000k genuine k’s on the clock and it wasn’t much fun.
 Scooters are made to a very tight budget to meet market demand.
 Over time all the parts wear a little, then when you hire it, everything is shaking and wobbling like the local disco.

 This is where we see the real down side of motorbikes.
 The likelihood of having an accident are much higher on a bike.